-The company's principal financial liabilities comprise trade and Borrowings.
+The company's principal financial liabilities comprise trade and other payables and Borrowings.
 The main purpose of these financial liabilities is to finance the Company's operations.
 The company's principal financial assets include trade receivables, and cash and bank balances that derive directly from its operations.